Federated Learning with Buffered Asynchronous Aggregation: Appendix

-\textbf{Hyperparameters. } For all algorithms, we run hyperparameter sweeps to tune learning rates $\eta_{\ell}$ and $\eta_g$, staleness exponent $\alpha$, server momentum $\beta$, and the proximal term $\mu$ for FedProx.
-We fix $\beta = 0$ for FedAvg.
+\textbf{Hyperparameters.} For all algorithms, we run hyperparameter sweeps to tune client and server learning rates $\eta_{\ell}$ and $\eta_g$, server momentum $\beta$, and the proximal term $\mu$ for FedProx.
+We set $\beta = 0$ for FedAvg.
 Each client update entails running one local epoch with batch size $B = 32$, rather than a fixed number of local steps.
 See Appendix~\ref{sec:appendix_hyper} for additional details on hyperparameter tuning.

-\textbf{Concurrency and $K$.} In a practical FL deployment, only a small fraction of all clients participate in training at any point in time.
+\textbf{Concurrency and $K$.} In at-scale cross-device FL, only a small fraction of all clients participate in training at any point in time.
 As discussed earlier, concurrency --- the maximum number of clients that train in parallel --- significantly impacts the performance of FL algorithms.
-For a fair comparison between synchronous and asynchronous algorithms, we keep \concurrency{} the same across all configurations that are being compared.
+For a fair comparison between synchronous and asynchronous algorithms, we keep \concurrency{} the same across all configurations.
 Recall the example in Figure~\ref{fig:concurrency_sync_async} where \concurrency{}=100.
 For synchronous algorithms, this implies that 100 clients are training and contributing in each round.
-For asynchronous algorithms this implies that 100 clients can train concurrently, and we can still vary the buffer size $K$ which will control how frequently updates occur.
+For asynchronous algorithms, this implies that 100 clients can train concurrently, and we can still vary the buffer size $K$, which will control how frequently updates occur.

-\textbf{Evaluation metrics. } Synchronous FL algorithms are often evaluated by the number of communication rounds taken to converge to a target model accuracy.
-However, asynchronous methods do not have the same notion of rounds (e.g., clients join and leave asynchronously).
-For this reason, we compare synchronous and asynchronous methods by the number of client updates needed to reach a target accuracy.
-For CelebA the target is 90\% top-1 validation accuracy, and for Sent140 the target is 69\% classification accuracy.
-The number of client updates measures both the amount of computation and communication required to reach a certain accuracy.

-Unless otherwise mentioned, the reported number of updates does not account for over-selection, commonly used in practical implementations of synchronous FL methods.
-Since we use the number of client updates to compare algorithms, synchronous methods are not penalized for stragglers --- their behavior is independent of training time assumptions.